Lxj321/MulticonfigRadiomapDataset/docs/code.md

 ### `DatasetGeneration_Step2_OSMToSionna.py`
 Converts downloaded OSM data into cropped 3D urban scene XML files for the downstream ray-tracing pipeline.

+**Environment note:** this step is intended to run inside a **Blender 4.0 Python environment (`bpy`)** with Mitsuba/XML export support enabled.
+It is not intended to run in a standard Python interpreter.

 ### `DatasetGeneration_Step3_OSMToHeightMap.py`
 Rasterizes OSM building footprints into height maps for geometry-aware learning.